OCA/purchase-workflow/purchase_order_line_original_date/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the *Original Delivery Date* to Purchase Order lines.
+This module adds the *Original Expected Arrival* to Purchase Order lines.
 This is useful for past analysis and vendor performance reports.

-In standard Odoo, once a PO is confirmed with delivery dates on its lines, this dates can still change to reflect changes in the planning (e.g. you receive a notification from your supplier that goods will arrive a couple of days later).
-In such situation you lost precious information of the original delivery dates that can be used to compute the real delay in the receipt from your supplier.
+In standard Odoo, once a PO is confirmed with expected arrivals on its lines, this dates can still change to reflect changes in the planning (e.g. you receive a notification from your supplier that goods will arrive a couple of days later).
+In such situation you lost precious information of the original expected arrivals that can be used to compute the real delay in the receipt from your supplier.

 **Table of contents**